xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/setup-object.md

 # Test environment setup

-It is often required to prepare test environment before starting dropwizard application.
+It is often required to prepare the test environment before starting a Dropwizard application.
-Normally, such cases require writing custom junit extensions.
-In order to simplify environment setup, guicey provides `TestEnviromentSetup` interface.
+Normally, such cases require writing custom JUnit extensions.
+In order to simplify environment setup, Guicey provides the `TestEnvironmentSetup` interface.

 Setup objects are called before application startup and could directly apply (through parameter) configuration overrides and hooks.